Project-MONAI/MONAI/docs/source/highlights.md

 ![image](../images/dataset_progress.png)

 ### 7. Partition dataset for cross validation
-The `partition_dataset` utility in MONAI can perform several kinds of mechanism to partition dataset for training and validation or cross validation, etc. It can support shuffle based on specified random seed, and will return a set of datasets, every dataset contains 1 partition of the original dataset.
+The `partition_dataset` utility in MONAI can perform several kinds of mechanism to partition dataset for training and validation or cross-validation.
+It supports shuffling based on a specified random seed, and will return a set of datasets, each dataset contains one partition.
 And it can split the dataset based on specified ratios or evenly split into `num_partitions`.
 For given class labels, it can also make sure the same ratio of classes in every partition.

 ## Losses
 There are domain-specific loss functions in the medical imaging research which are not typically used in the generic computer vision tasks.
 As an important module of MONAI, these loss functions are implemented in PyTorch, such as `DiceLoss`, `GeneralizedDiceLoss`, `MaskedDiceLoss`, `TverskyLoss` and `FocalLoss`, etc.